ScratchAddons/website/site/faq.md

 ### How can I remove my name on the [contributors page](contributors.html)?

-If you don't want your name to be removed on the page, please tell us by creating an issue on [our contributors repository](https://github.com/ScratchAddons/contributors/issues/), or by other means of contact.
+If you don't want your name on the page, please tell us by creating an issue on [our contributors repository](https://github.com/ScratchAddons/contributors/issues/), or by other means of contact.
 We're sorry for the inconvenience.

 ### What can I do if I find a problem?